Data-Prompt Co-Evolution: Growing Test Sets to Refine LLM Behavior: Study Results

 Our next research question asked whether prompt instructions revised through our workflow led to model behavior that better matched participants’ intentions.
 As described in the previous subsection, participants labeled 20 potential user inputs, and we compared these labels against the model's response.

-While the Baseline condition achieved an average F1-score of 0.58, our Co-Evolution workflow achieved 0.68 (distributions shown in Figure~\ref{fig:chart-alignment}).
-To assess whether this improvement was statistically reliable, we first conducted a Shapiro-Wilk test of normality, which indicated no violation ($p = 0.43$).
-A paired $t$-test then showed that the improvement was marginally significant at the 90\% confidence level ($p = 0.0879$).
+While the baseline condition achieved an average F1-score of 0.56, our Co-Evolution workflow achieved 0.69 (distributions shown in Figure~\ref{fig:chart-alignment}).
+To assess whether this improvement was statistically reliable, we first conducted a Shapiro-Wilk test of normality, which indicated no violation ($p = 0.33$).
+A paired $t$-test then showed that the improvement was significant at the 95\% confidence level ($p = 0.0241$).

-These results highlight that the instruction revisions observed in RQ 3 were not arbitrary: they shifted the model’s behavior closer to participants’ intended judgments.
-Although the improvement was only marginally significant, the findings suggest that the co-evolution workflow can guide participants toward revisions that both alter model behavior and bring it into better alignment with their goals.
+These results highlight that the instruction revisions observed in RQ 3 were not arbitrary: they shifted the model's behavior closer to participants' intended judgments.
+They suggest that the Co-Evolution workflow can guide participants toward revisions that both alter model behavior and bring it into better alignment with their goals.

+To rule out the possibility that these results were influenced by task-order learning effects, we performed additional analyses.
+First, to examine whether participants improved simply by performing one task before the other, for each participant, we computed the accuracy difference between the second and first task.
+Performance on the first task was slightly higher on average, and the difference was not statistically significant ($p=0.31$).
+We also compared the advantage of the Co-Evolution condition across interface orderings (participants who began with the baseline vs. those who began with Co-Evolution).
+Again, we found no significant differences (Welch's $t$-test $p=0.74$), indicating that the observed benefit of Co-Evolution is unlikely to result from learning effects.